cowprotocol/docs/docs/cow-protocol/reference/contracts/periphery/eth_flow.md

 Every `ETH` sell intent from a user ("_user intent_") is transformed into a `WETH` sell intent in the Eth-flow contract ("_contract intent_").

-This intent is implicitly created when the user deposits `ETH`.
+This intent is implicitly created when the user deposits `ETH`, by emitting an on-chain event that is indexed by the off-chain components of the protocol.

 The user's intent is a subset of the contract intent as some parameters are implicit (such as the sell token being `ETH` and the `receiver` being the user).
 The following table describes the parameters of the user intent.